frenck/spook/README.md

 So, there a lot of things/features, that will never end up in Home Assistant itself.

-This can have various reasons, for example: It is just too random, out of scope, not matching the Home Assistant philosophy, violating architectural design or just freaking useless.
+This can have various reasons, for example: It is just too random, out of scope, not matching the Home Assistant philosophy, violating architectural design, still in early development, experimental, explorative, or just freaking useless.

 Spook doesn't care.
 He is nobodies homie.

 So, maybe, that one feature you wanted Home Assistant to have, is in Spook.

 However, remember, Spook is not your homie.
-All stuff in here, is not part of Home Assistant for a reason.
+All stuff in here, is not part of Home Assistant (or at least not yet) for a reason.
 So, don't expect it to work, or to be supported, or well, for starters, to be a good idea.

 ## Some guidance for the brave <!-- omit from toc -->